Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Introduction

-One of the main building blocks of our dynamic low stretch tree algorithm is the following dynamic algorithm for maintaining a low-diameter decomposition (LDD). \begin{theorem} Given any unweighted, undirected multigraph undergoing edge insertions and deletions, there is a fully dynamic algorithm for maintaining a $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition (with clusters of strong radius $ O (\tfrac{\log{n}}{\fract}) $ and at most $ \beta m $ inter-cluster edges in expectation) that has expected amortized update time $ O (\log^2{n} / \fract^2) $.
+\begin{theorem} Given any unweighted, undirected multigraph undergoing edge insertions and deletions, there is a fully dynamic algorithm for maintaining a $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition (with clusters of strong diameter $ O (\tfrac{\log{n}}{\fract}) $ and at most $ \beta m $ inter-cluster edges in expectation) that has expected amortized update time $ O (\log^2{n} / \fract^2) $.
+A spanning tree of diameter $ O (\tfrac{\log{n}}{\fract}) $ for each cluster can be maintained in the same time bound.
 The expected amortized number of edges to become inter-cluster edges after each update is $ O (\log^2{n} / \fract) $.
 These guarantees hold against an oblivious adversary. \end{theorem} Our algorithm is based on the random-shift clustering of Miller at al.~\cite{MillerPX13}, with many tweaks to make it work in a dynamic setting.
-In our analysis of the algorithm, we bound the amortized number of changes to the clustering per update by $ \tilde O (1 / \fract) $, which is significantly smaller than the naive bound of $ \tilde O (1 / \fract^2) $ suggested by the update time.
+In our analysis of the algorithm, we bound the amortized number of changes to the clustering per update by $ \tilde O (1 / \fract) $, which is significantly smaller than the naive bound of $ \tilde O (1 / \fract^2) $ implied by the update time.
 This is particularly important for hierarchical approaches, such as in our dynamic low-stretch tree algorithm, because a small bound on the number of amortized changes helps in controlling the number of induced updates to be processed within the hierarchy.
-We remark that, in the decremental setting, the expander decomposition and pruning techniques of Nanongkai et al.~\cite{NanongkaiSW17} will yield a result similar to Theorem~\ref{thm:fully dynamic LDD}, but with overheads of $ n^{o(1)} $~\cite{Saranurak18}.\footnote{Note that the decremental algorithm of Nanongkai et al.\ will have a stronger worst-case update time guarantee.
-However, this guarantee will not carry over the fully dynamic setting, at least not by using our reduction in Section~\ref{sec:fully dynamic LDD}, which to the best of our standing cannot be de-amortized with standard techniques.} We believe that our solution is arguably simpler than the dynamic expander decomposition~\cite{NanongkaiSW17}.
-Furthermore, our dynamic random-shift clustering algorithm may be of independent interest.
+Independently, Saranurak and Wang~\cite{SaranurakW19} obtained a fully dynamic LLD algorithm with nearly the same guarantees (up to polylogarithmic factors).\footnote{The low-diameter decomposition of Saranurak and Wang can be maintained against an adaptive online adversary.
+However, the low-diameter spanning trees of their clustering can only be maintained against an oblivious adversary.
+Therefore, plugging in their dynamic LDD algorithm into our dynamic low-stretch tree construction does not yield any improvement over our guarantees.} We believe that our solution is arguably simpler than their expander pruning approach.